Skip to content

 One of the most important things we can’t stress enough is to reach out for help if you need it.
 Don’t be afraid to have frank conversations within your network and use the skills and connections of others to aid you in reaching your goal.
 Most people will be happy to help!

-Set career and life goals – When reaching the impasse of discovering that you are in the wrong career, it is easy to let despair and hopelessness take root.
+When reaching the impasse of discovering that you are in the wrong career, it is easy to let despair and hopelessness take root.
 A good place to bring things into focus is to concentrate on what it is you want from your work and your life.

 People need to engage in activities that are nourishing to the mind as well as the body.
 Your work will, more often than not, be what you spend a good amount of mental energy on.
 If the job is unsatisfying or mundane this could lead to burnout or other mental health issues.